 Minimizes Pressure Ulcers

-This tells you the percent of patients who have had a pressure ulcer.
-Pressure ulcers are considered by many in the nursing home industry to be a measure of nursing care at a nursing home.
-Pressure ulcers, also known as bed sores, are routinely caused by residents staying in one position for too long.
+This tells you the percent of residents who suffered from a pressure ulcer.
+Pressure ulcers are considered to be a barometer of nursing care .
+Pressure ulcers, also known as bed sores, are routinely the result of patients not being moved frequently enough.

 Minimizes Serious Falls